 Support Midwifery Funding

 The Alberta Association of Midwives negotiates for Course of Care numbers with Alberta Health Services after consulting with practices to determine demand for midwifery services and with the Midwifery Workforces Planning Committee to determine where midwifery services are needed.
-This year, despite long lists of unaccommodated women, the 2015-2016 budget has been held to what it was last year.
+This year, despite long lists of unaccommodated people, the 2015-2016 budget has been held to what it was last year.
 As well, we have midwives ready to move into rural areas where need has been expressed.

 Write a letter to your MLA!
 You may include your own story and / or use any of the following suggestions.
 Send us suggestions you have.
 Please send us a copy of your letter too.